soco21/soco21/assignment-2/Group8-a2.md

 The row enum can determine itself if it's the first row.
 This way we can hide that the coordinates are implemented with an enum.

-- [ ] Move:getCoordinatesBetween: RowIndex between in Row selber berechnen
+- [x] Move:getCoordinatesBetween: calculate RowIndexBetween in Row

+The Row enum can determine itself which row is between itself and another row.

 - [ ] Move:getCoordinatesBetween: ColIndex between in Column selber berechnen